swcarpentry/make-novice/_episodes/02-makefiles.md

 ~~~
 {: .output}

-There is no actual thing built called `clean`.
-Rather, it is a
+During this action Make does not generate an object called `clean`.
+Instead `clean` is just a
-short-hand that we can use to execute a useful sequence of
+short-hand target that we can use to execute a useful sequence of
 actions.
 Such targets, though very useful, can lead to problems.
 For
 example, let us recreate our data files, create a directory called
 `clean`, then run Make: